0xekez/lisp/README.md

 on the result of the cond expression.
 In lust 0 is false and all other numbers are true.
 Non-numeric values are not valid conditional expressions.

+### (err? [expression])

+Evaluates expression and returns 1 if it resulted in an error, 0 otherwise.
+The error will not be printed to stderr.

 ### (print [expression])